shejialuo/CS61C-summer20/project3/README.md

 multiplexors to determine the register we want to read.
 And for writing, we should use a demultiplexor to determine which register to write

+For making a full CPU, it is tedious to make a control unit.
+The datapath is easy, so I avoid the part b, it's not interesting.
+You should know, don't pay too much attention to circuit.

+I think part a is fully enough to understand how CPU works.